RKeaves/unit3d-backup-restore/README.md

 # UNIT3D Backup Restoration Tutorial

 This guide explains how to restore a UNIT3D backup on your server.
 It covers installing required tools, uncompressing the backup using your app key, copying files to their correct locations, fixing file permissions, and resetting caches with PHP Artisan.

 > **Note:** This tutorial assumes you have already created a backup using PHP Artisan.
 We also assume you are familiar with basic terminal commands and have sudo privileges on your system.

+## Using Built-In Backups

+Built-in backups, located in `.../storage/backups/UNT3D`, offer an efficient way to migrate your development codebase to production using Git.
+Simply pick one of the three most recent backups, copy it to your home directory, and retrieve your site master key from your `.env` file (the `APP_KEY`).
+Next, uncompress the backup using `p7zip` (you'll be prompted for the key) and extract any additional ZIP files (typically containing files and a database).
+Finally, restore the files to your server and manually import the database to ensure your server runs only the committed code.

 ---